 Independent study

 If you wish to develop your competence during unemployment and you are over the age of 25, find out more about options for independent study.
 The term ‘independent study’ refers to education provided by an educational institution, which is also responsible for the student selection.
-The studies are not provided by TE services.
-The studies must be agreed upon with your expert.
+The studies are not provided by employment services.
+The studies must be agreed upon with your assigned employment service specialist.

 Short-term study supported by unemployment benefit